 Though it may take a few weeks or months to find a travel nursing job that fits your requirements, your recruiter will work hard to get you the perfect position if you tell him or her exactly what you’re looking for.

-Check out Five Ways to Make a Travel Nurse Recruiter Happy for more tips on making the most of a nurse/recruiter relationship, and share your suggestions with us in the comments.
+Check out Five Ways to Make a Travel Nurse Recruiter Happy for more tips on making the most of a nurse/recruiter relationship.